 I wrote this is as a subscriber brief for an analyst, but it never got published for some reason.

 I wrote this as a retrospective of content publishing models for the 20th anniversary of...something.
 I don’t quite remember, but it was some article series CMS Wire was pushing at the time.

 An examination of the problems that result when you only translate part of a website, which happens often.
 I wrote this for the Lionbridge blog as a favor for my friend Seth who worked there at the time.
-I can’t find it anywhere on the web now, so I’ve archived it here.
-(The date is a guess – that was the last modified date on the Markdown file.)
+(The date is a guess – that was the last modified date on the file I sent him.)